“It’s Just a Kiss”

 After rescuing Morpheus and sending him back through the phone line, Neo and Trinity have a few moments alone in the train station.

 “Neo, I want to tell you something, but I’m afraid of what it could mean if I do.
 Everything the Oracle told me has come true.
 Everything but this.”

 There is no more to the conversation.
 For the third time, she stops short.

 They stand close to each other for a full twenty seconds – until she leaves and Smith appears.
 During that time they do not say a word.
 There is nothing but ‘breath’ between them.
 This is the third stage toward “the kiss.”

 Finally, we come to the scene depicted in the image at the top of the page.
 To understand why the kiss and verbalization of love occur now, we need to return to the introductory templates of worlds of existence and levels of the soul.

-- The first stage of physical attraction in humans is associated with the lowest of the worlds and basic soul level of Nefesh.
+- The first stage of physical attraction in humans is associated with the lowest of the worlds and the level of “Nefesh of the Nefesh.”

-- Breath relates to the next level of the soul, Neshama, which actually means breath!
+- Breath relates here to the Neshama of the Nefesh, and actually means breath!

-- Finally, the fourth level of the soul called ‘Chaya/’ This relates to the ‘life force’ of creation that they become “aware of” this with the kiss (Neo can hear Trinity during this time) as mentioned in the Aryeh Kaplan quote above.
+- Finally, the fourth level called “Chaya/Life,” (Chaya of Nefesh at this level) relates to the ‘life force’ of creation.
+Neo and Trinity become “aware of” this with the kiss (Neo can hear Trinity during this time) as mentioned in the Aryeh Kaplan quote above.’

-Neo, by virtue of his risking his own life for the sake of others (selflessness/bittul) reached this fourth level, the world of existence that is “outside of creation,” on his “path of the One.”
-This is where the ‘life force’ emanates from, and with it, the power of this special kiss.
+Neo, by virtue of his risking his own life for the sake of others (selflessness/bittul) reached this fourth soul level of Chaya within Nefesh.
+This corresponds to the World of Existence called ‘Atzilut’ that is “outside of creation,” on his Path of the One.

 All of this relates to the deeper meaning behind this verse: